 3. AgencyAnalytics: white-label dashboards for marketing agencies

-Agencies managing multiple clients often spend significant time on reporting.
-AgencyAnalytics focuses on simplifying this process with branded dashboards and automated data collection, allowing agencies to maintain professional reporting without manual overhead.
+Agencies managing multiple client accounts often spend hours building reports.
+AgencyAnalytics reduces that workload with branded dashboards and automated data collection, so you can deliver polished reporting without constant manual effort.

 Use case: